LSTM-Kirigaya/VITS-Voice-Replace-L4D2/README.md

   filter_center: 150
 ```

-the only vital number above is `132` (voice code), it represents the voice source, you can view it in `./config/vit_character.json`.
+the only vital number above is `132`, it represents the speaker id, you can view it in `./config/vit_character.json`.
 As you see, 132 represents "申鹤".
 You can view the voice of different source via:

 ```bash
 python app.py --device cuda
 ```
 This will open a application in your brower through http://127.0.0.1:7860/ , where you can quickly view different voice.

-Just edit the voice code as you like :D
+Just edit the speaker id as you like :D

 ## Publish your VITS voice MOD

 use `Left 4 Dead 2 Authoring Tools`, you can google its usage.

+---

+## Extra

+When you finish running `postprocess.py` or `postprocess_npc.py`, wave file whose length exceed original wave file's will be logged in `./log/<name>.exceed.json`.
+You can adjust transcription by it.